kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 ### Generating Session Signatures

-Session signatures are vital to authentication on the Lit network.
-They also are required for giving your session the ability to execute Lit Actions.
-Please note that there is more than one way to generate session signatures, and that those methods can be found on their dedicated pages in the [Session Signatures](../authentication/session-sigs/intro) section.
+Session signatures are used to authenticate and maintain an active connection to the nodes in the Lit network.
+They are required when executing a Lit Action or any other functionality (i.e. signing) with Lit.
+There is more than one way to generate session signatures, and that those methods can be found on their dedicated pages in the [Session Signatures](../authentication/session-sigs/intro) section.

 <details>
 <summary>Click here to see how this is done</summary>